Refer to the Setting Up and Getting Started guide.

 Ui.java

-composed of various parts, such as the
+The UI component comprises a MainWindow composed of various parts, such as the

 and more.

-All of these elements, including the MainWindow
+All of these elements, including the MainWindow, inherit from the

-class which encapsulates common characteristics among classes
+abstract UiPartclass which encapsulates common characteristics among classes

 representing different parts of the visible GUI.

-component leverages the JavaFx UI framework.
+The UI component leverages the JavaFx UI framework.

-The layout of these UI parts are defined in matching .fxml
+The layout of these UI parts are defined in matching .fxml files located in

 For example, the layout of